 Pages that must be accessed in a limited time frame to participate in a program, to utilize a service or benefit from information offered by any unit of the University

 Where compliance is not technically possible or may require extraordinary measure due to the purpose of the page and the nature of the information.

 A status report summarizing progress towards fully accessible web space over the past year and designating targets for the upcoming year will be included in an annual report to the Provost.

 This standard and associated standards will be reviewed at least once every three years.
-A review group will be composed of designees from the Office of Information Technology, Office of Communications and Marketing, and the Program for Students with Disabilities.
+A review group will be composed of designees from the Office of Information Technology, Office of Communications and Marketing, and the Office of Accessibility.

 Office of Accessibility 334-844-2096